IMPORTANT CHANGES TO THE WAY WE FUND RESEARCH.

 - MS Research Australia has moved its application submission process to this online Grant Portal.

-- Applicants may only be named on a total of three (3) applications in 2018 and only one as a CIA (the only exception is the Ian Ballard Travel Award).
+- Applicants may only be named on a total of three (3) applications in one calendar year and only one as a CIA (the only exception is the Ian Ballard Travel Award).

 - Maximum funding limits have been set for grants and stipends.
 See below.